 - Stainless steel pipe extenders for extra reach

 The Numatic Henry XL Plus has the classic design of the standard Henry, but everything has been supersized.
 While this makes it great for heavy-duty jobs, it also makes it tricky to move around and store.

 Numatic claims this bagged cylinder vacuum has a 15 litre dust capacity.
-In reality, you’ll get a little under the full 15 litres, but it’s still considerably larger than most competitors.
+In reality, we found you’ll get a little under the full 15 litres, but it’s still considerably larger than most competitors.
 This makes it a great choice for big tasks such as home renovations.

 The 12.5m cable, two stainless steel extender pipes, and long hose give you an almost 16m reach.
 It’s obviously not as convenient as a cordless, but it’s a generous cleaning radius for a corded vac.

 Having a huge capacity comes with an obvious downside: weight.
 At 10kg, it’s one of the heaviest home vacuums we’ve reviewed.
 To put it in context, this is more than twice the 4.6kg of the Duronic VC7020 and the 4.9kg of the Miele Compact C2 Cat and Dog.

 Of course, unlike an upright vacuum, most of this weight is in the body which is on wheels.
 As you’ll be using the hose for cleaning, it’s not like you’ll need to carry around 10kg the entire time.

 Despite the increase in size, the XL Plus uses the same 620w motor as the smaller Henry models, so don’t expect an increase in power to match.
 We also think the lack of any power take-off option is disappointing, as this would help with DIY tasks.

 On the upside, the tough protective bumper prepares it for the bangs and scrapes you get with heavier tasks.
 The sturdy design also ensures this vac is one of the most durable you can buy.